BetterScripts/posix/libgetargs.md

   is always explicitly named as such (when such a distinction matters).
 - A _simple_ `SWITCH-OPTION` is _NOT_ directly supported by `getargs` but can be emulated using the other types of `SWITCH-OPTION`.
+- An `OPERAND` is the `ARGUMENT` type most frequently referred to with an alternate name with the terms `POSITIONAL-ARGUMENT` or `PARAMETER` frequently used (among others).
+The term `POSITIONAL-ARGUMENT` or simply `POSITIONAL` is used occasionally in this documentation (and related code), for example, the `--positional` OPTION (alias for `--operands`).
+In all cases this is synonymous with `OPERAND`.

 _Example Arguments_
 <!-- ---------- -->